Gratitude Revealed recently played one night in a Boston theater.

 4. When we’re in a state of gratitude, we can see the silver lining of difficult situations.

-“Gratitude is a skill that we can practice in order to not just cope with life’s difficulties but to embrace those difficulties and allow positive emotions to emerge from within those.” – Gratitude Revealed.
+“Gratitude is a skill that we can practice in order to not just cope with life’s difficulties but to embrace those difficulties and allow positive emotions to emerge from within them.” – Gratitude Revealed.

 We know this is true.
 Yet, it’s so easy to get stuck in a victim mindset.